PopSizzle/code-refactor/README.md

 ## Changes

-For the most part the changes that I made to the existing consisted of simplifying the .css file by combining duplicate instructions into one class.
+For the most part the changes that I made to the existing code consisted of simplifying the .css file by combining duplicate instructions into one class.
 I also remade several classes as ids, given that they were only affecting one object.
-I also added an id to the html file so that a linke would function properly.
+I added an id to the html file so that a linke would function properly.
+I wrote several comments to make it more clear to future developers what each section represented, and then I made the indentation and the spacing a little more friendly to read.
 Lastly, I cleaned up the instructions a little bit in the .css file and changed the minimum width of the body so that the menu items on the screen didn't collapse if the window was made smaller.

 ### Viewing/Editing